 Loon Lake Reservoir is the highest elevation storage reservoir in the UARP.
 Water is released from the reservoir though the Loon Lake Penstock to the Loon Lake Powerhouse and then into Gerle Creek Reservoir.
-Water is released downstream from Loon Lake Dam by either passing over the spillway or through one or both of two 10-inch-diameter, remote controlled knife gate valves (maximum capacity of 24 cfs) or one 42-inch-diameter hollow cone valve (maximum capacity of 600 cfs).
+Water is released downstream from Loon Lake Dam by either passing over the spillway or through one or both of two 10-inch-diameter, remote controlled knife gate valves (maximum capacity of 24 cfs) or one 42-inch-diameter hollow cone valve (maximum capacity of ~600 cfs at reservoir full pool).